arve0/master/thesis.md

 1. Align TMA in microscope.
 2. Find outer boundaries.
-3. Create predictive focus map or select more or less regular spaced intervals with specimens to do autofocus.
+3. Create predictive focus map or define autofocus for more or less regular spaced intervals containing a specimen spot.
 4. Scan.
-5. Separate specimen in images and assign row and column to them.
+5. Separate specimen spots in images and assign row and column to them.

 Compared to the first procedure listed, this procedure have the advantage of being less labor intensive when on the microscope, but manually browsing